01mf02/jq-lang-spec/ujq.md

 Implementing all value operations like in `jq` would add a lot of code to ujq, without deepening our understanding of the core semantics.
-The feasibility of implementing more complete value operations within the framework established in @sec:value-ops is demonstrated by jaq.
+The feasibility of implementing more complete value operations within the framework established in @sec:values is demonstrated by jaq.

 There is one main difference between ujq and the semantics in this paper:
 In our semantics, compilation transforms an IR filter into a lambda term that can be readily executed.
-This compilation involves the construction of lambda terms with unbound variables, which relies on wellformedness (@sec:ir) to ensure that the final result is a closed term.
+This compilation involves the construction of lambda terms with unbound variables, which relies on wellformedness (@sec:wf) to ensure that the final result is a closed term.
 However, in Haskell, we cannot construct functions with unbound variables.
 Therefore, ujq carries along a _context_ that